RichardLitt/birdinginvermont.com/src/nfc-species/dunl.md

 ##### Red Phalarope (Pieplow 2017)

-The Red Phalarope gives it grate in altercations, while its peep call is the most common in migration and winter.
+The Red Phalarope gives its grate in altercations, while its peep call is the most common in migration and winter.
 As well, the Grate call is polyphonic, and normally has a humped shape.

 ##### Western Sandpiper (Paulson 1993)